 I grew into photography after soaking inspiration from blogs like (not) common people and the road is home and Luke Byrne.
 After breaking my fourth digital point-and-shoot, I bought a $30 plastic Holga and two rolls of 120mm color film from the local Lomography store (RIP) down Santa Monica Boulevard and primarily developed a less-than-serious fascination with visual storytelling.
 I became open about my passions with close friends and hung trophy stills on my bedroom wall and on a flickr account.

 I was so intrigued with the manipulation of analogue photography that I generated a trove of cheap vintage cameras and film equipment.
-My best friend Georgia was my first muse.
 The negatives continue to spool from my old closet, with all of their candid moments and magnificent impressions.